arisonl/Data-Structures/README.md

 # data-structures

-An interactive tutorial on the basic algorithms and data structures.
+An interactive tutorial on the basic algorithms and data structures in Python.

 © Aris Papadopoulos